c-marq/cap4767-data-mining/labs/lab01-forecasting.md

 # Lab 1 — Forecasting with SARIMAX and Prophet
-**CAP4767 Data Mining with Python | Individual Assignment
+**CAP4767 Data Mining with Python | Individual Assignment | 20 points

 ---